Virtual airline (hobby): Livery

 It is common for pilots to be given custom aircraft files and repaints with customized livery of the airline, usually made internally by virtual airline members.
 In real-world airlines such a livery serves as an advertisement, establishes a sense of pride, and functions as a method for recognizing aircraft.
 Using Microsoft Flight Simulator the custom livery can only be seen online if other participants have installed it or use specially developed tools for model matching, such as FLAi by the Boston Virtual ARTCC, therefore the benefit is largely for the individual and their sense of realism.
 Liveries can be hosted on the website of the virtual airline, or more commonly provided publicly on a flight simulation site such as Flightsim.com or Avsim.com.
 This enables the livery to be downloaded by general flight simulation participants rather than just those involved in the airline.

 Communication

 Voice over Internet Protocol (such as TeamSpeak or Ventrillo) servers are commonly provided for members to communicate freely by voice.
 Participants may use Direct IP Connectivity to locate other players and communication, at least initially, is conducted by text chat.
-As with other online communities participants utilize chat software such as MSN Messenger, ICQ, and Skype to connected with other members, who may be distributed anywhere in the world.
+As with other online communities participants utilize chat software such as MSN Messenger, ICQ, Discord, and formerly Skype to connect with other members, who may be distributed anywhere in the world.
 As of 2011, Microsoft Flight Simulator X is the only platform with a communication system embedded within its software, beyond text chat.